 The first stage in the sales funnel is awareness.
 It’s essential for you to know how many people arrive on a landing page or physical store.
 No matter if you're in e-commerce or purely in-person, you need people to take that first step to eventually make a purchase.

 Traffic is a broad metric, but it gives an insight into how well your brand awareness campaigns are doing.
 Measuring traffic and comparing it over time lets you understand how your customer acquisition channels are performing.

-If you use a for sales calls or use cold email marketing to attract prospects, you can use funnel metrics to determine each marketing channel's impact.
+If you use a business phone number app for sales calls or use cold email marketing to attract prospects, you can use funnel metrics to determine each marketing channel's impact.
 With Voice Intelligence technology, you'll be able to draw out useful metrics such as average call length, calls made per hour, and call outcomes without additional effort.

 Other sources of traffic could be:

 When you have the metrics from each of these acquisition channels, you can figure out which one gives the highest return on your dollar.
 Once you know the origin of the traffic that converts, you know which channel is likely to bring in the most traffic and potential customers.
 You can easily segment metrics according to the acquisition channel.

 You can also measure returning vs new visitors to understand if you’re doing a good job during the awareness stage.
 Measuring return traffic lets you know if your marketing efforts are strong enough to get a prospect who left your store to come back.
 High return numbers show you’ve managed to keep prospective customers engaged.